ada-lyn/ada-lyn.github.io/index.md

 - `star_rating` : The number of stars given by the reviewer, between 1 and 5
 - `helpful_votes` : Other users can vote on the usefulness of a review (either positive or negative).
 This represents the total number of positive votes
 - `total_votes` : This is the number of positive and negative votes combined
-- `verified_purchase` : If Amazon is able to check that you indeed bought this exact product, with the same price, your review will be markerd as "verified"
+- `verified_purchase` : If Amazon is able to check that you indeed bought this exact product, with the same price, your review will be marked as "verified"
 - `review_headline` : Short summary of the review
 - `review_body` : Full content of the review
 - `review_date` : Date the review was posted on